preactjs/preact-cli/README.md

 - [default] - Default template with all features.

-- [simple] - The simplest possible preact setup in a single file
+- [simple] - The simplest possible preact setup in a single file.

 - [netlify] - Netlify CMS template using preact.

-- [typescript] - Default template implemented in TypeScript
+- [typescript] - Default template implemented in TypeScript.

 - [widget] - Template for a widget to be embedded in another website.

+- [widget-typescript] - Widget template implemented in TypeScript.

 > 💁 Tip: Any Github repo with a `'template'` folder can be used as a custom template: <br /> `preact create <username>/<repository> <project-name>`